The Dudley Dynasty: Family Bonds Forged in Fire

 - Henry VI, Part II, V.i

-Before Robert Dudley became Queen Elizabeth I’s favorite or the mighty Earl of Leicester, he was the grandson of one attainted traitor, the son of another, and the brother of a third.
+It might surprise you to learn that before Robert Dudley became Queen Elizabeth I’s favorite or the mighty Earl of Leicester, he was the grandson of one attainted traitor, the son of another, and the brother of a third.
 Six of his seven brothers would die young.
 He himself would languish for 15 months in the Tower of London, expecting death carrying a headsman’s ax to come tapping down the stone corridor outside his door.

 The Dudley name rose high and fell hard again and again.
 Robert learned early that wealth, position and power could vanish with a monarch’s whim.